 IMPORTANT COVID-19 INFORMATION

-We will also enjoy talks by several MCJC members over the course of the High Holy Days, including:
+We also enjoyed talks by several MCJC members over the course of the High Holy Days, and the MCJC community is grateful to them, including:

 - Andy Purvin (President’s address), Kol Nidre